Please note that special rules during COVID-19 may affect some info in this factsheet. See our COVID-19 resource here.

 You have moved into your new place.
 You have signed the papers.
 You have paid the money.

-You have filled in the condition report and have returned it in within 7 days.
+You have filled in the condition report and have returned it in within 7 days of moving in.

 There are some important things about renting that you need to know.
 Then you can relax and enjoy your new home.